-Zig & Zag child care centre provides children with new experiences through indoor and outdoor learning, media and technology, music and movement, nature and sustainability as well as excursions and incursions, ensuring each child has a meaningful, all-encompassing learning experience.
+Zig & Zag Early Learning provides children with new experiences through indoor and outdoor learning, media and technology, music and movement, nature and sustainability as well as excursions and incursions, ensuring each child has a meaningful, all-encompassing learning experience.

 AGE APPROPRIATE LEARNING

-Zig & Zag caters for ages from newborn to six years, separated into three age-appropriate groups: Tadpoles, Froglets, and Frogs.
+Zig & Zag caters for ages from newborn to six years, separated into three age-appropriate groups: Bardo, Gura, and Guwiyang.

 We provide a stimulating environment where the children can learn and explore.
 We also value families within the centre as they are a very important aspect of your child’s early development and know what’s best.